DaveZag/Smart/README.md

-# Project Name: Online Coding School
+# Project Name: Smart Online Coding School

->**Smart online coding is a platform that provides student from all around the world an opportunity to learn coding without having to worry distance, Fees and other hinders that can easily be found in tradition school systems.(This is A capstone project done at Microverse).**
+>**Smart is a platform that provides student from all around the world an opportunity to learn coding without having to worry distance, Fees and other hinders that can easily be found in tradition school systems.(This is A capstone project done at Microverse).**

 ## Built With